SHAPING TOMORROW'S WORKFORCE

 USHYEE will provide every underserved high school student an access point to a career that will fulfill their personal passion.

-USHYEE’s goal is to provide mentorship and real-life experiences, so students will have the opportunity to develop leadership skills, knowledge and resources needed for their future career choice.
+USHYEE’s goal is to provide mentorship and real life experiences, so students will have the opportunity to develop leadership skillsets, knowledge and resources needed for tomorrow's career choices.

 USHYEE’s mission is to provide underserved high school students with extraordinary educational experiences which will spark their imagination and help them identify their passion.

-Since the success of the initial HYS program, USHYEE has developed other programs including the Achieve Forum, USHYEE Student Chapters and the Latino / Black Student STEM Summit.
-Today, USHYEE is concentrating on Science, Technology, Engineering and Math (STEM) through STEM Outreach to Latino Students.
+Since the success of the initial HYS program, USHYEE developed other programs including the Achieve Forum, USHYEE Student Chapters and the Latino / Black Student STEAM Summit, concentrating on Science, Technology, Arts, Engineering and Math (STEAM).
 Our programs have been hosted at UMBC, Coppin University, Towson University, Johns Hopkins University the Naval Academy and many corporate locations.
 USHYEE Student Chapters were also established at various high schools.

 Luis E. Borunda, Co-Founder